Canthv0/MSOLLicenseManagement/README.md

+:warning: **MSOL Cmdlets for managment of license are being removed!
+I have started migrating these cmdlets to MS Graph but it will be some time before this is complete.** :warning:

 # About MSOLLicenseManagement
 PowerShell Module that provides functions to simplify the management of License Assignment, Swapping, Updating, and Reporting in Office 365.